E Cram, Ph.D.

 Associate Professor

-E Cram is an Assistant Professor of Communication Studies and Gender, Women's & Sexuality Studies at the University of Iowa.
-Their expertise includes queer ecologies, queer theory, settler colonialisms, environmental cultural studies, rhetorical criticism and publicly engaged collaborative scholarship.
-They are also an Associate Editor of the Oxford Encyclopedia of Queer Studies & Communication.
+E Cram is an interdisciplinary scholar and Associate Professor of Communication Studies and Gender, Women’s & Sexuality Studies at the University of Iowa.
+Their primary area of research includes how race, gender, sexuality, and disability in North America shape environmental relationships.
+Cram’s expertise includes queer and disability ecologies, queer & trans public culture, environmental cultural studies, and publicly engaged scholarship.
+They are an Associate Editor of the Oxford Encyclopedia of Queer Studies & Communication.

 Kembrew McLeod, Ph.D.